Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 ---
 <video width="900px" src="../res/ICG-Final-Presentation-Video-Group21.mp4" loop autoplay muted></video>

+# Abstract
+The purpose of this project is to improve a ray tracer done in class by adding more complex effects.
+The basic one used the Phong lighting model to render objects with limited properties such as shininess or reflectance.
+We opted for the path tracing algorithm which allows us to obtain more interesting effets including global illumination, soft shadows with surface lights, refraction with caustics, glossiness and mirror.
+We also add spotlights.

 # Goal
 ## Core (4.0):
 - Basic path tracing with explicit shadow rays at each surface interaction (implemented)